christianfosli/LabyrintSpill/README.md

 ## Description

 The game loads a maze from a text file with the specified format into a maze.
-The goal of the game is too reach the exit.
+The goal of the game is to reach the exit.

 ## Background